 Next, a bit of history:

 Farinata is said to have been discovered after the battle of Meloria, between Pisa and Genova, when the victorious Genoese fleet was hit by a storm so violent the barrels of chickpea flour in the holds were broken open and mixed with the seawater that was coming in.
-When the waters calmed the sailors scooped up the mess -- they couldn't throw it away because it was all they had -- and spread it on the decks to dry.
+When the waters calmed the sailors scooped up the mess—they couldn't throw it away because it was all they had—and spread it on the decks to dry.
 It was so good that when they got home they began baking it, calling it L'Oro di Pisa, Pisan gold.

 The final thing to note is that though this chickpea farinata is considered Ligurian, you will also find it along the Tuscan coast, where it is called cecina or torta di ceci, in the French Costa Azzurra, where it is called socca, in Piemonte (introduced by genoese traders), where it is called belecauda, in the Genoese colonies of Sardinia, where it is called fainè, and in Gibraltar, where it is called calentita.

-- 1 1/8 pounds/500 g chickpea flour
+1 1/8 pounds (500 grams) chickpea flour

-- 1 2/3 quarts/1.6 liters water
+1 2/3 quarts (1.6 liters) water

-- 1 cup/250 ml olive oil
+1 cup (250 milliliters) olive oil

-Whisk in a healthy pinch of salt too, cover the bowl with plastic wrap, and let it rest for at least four hours in a warm but not hot place.
+Whisk in a healthy pinch of salt too, cover the bowl with plastic wrap, and let it rest for at least 4 hours in a warm but not hot place.

-Use a slotted spoon to remove the foam that will have formed on the surface of the batter, and then mix in half of the oil, using the other half to oil your pans.
+When the time is up, preheat your oven to 440 F / 220 C. Use a slotted spoon to remove the foam that will have formed on the surface of the batter, and then mix in half of the oil, using the other half to oil your pans.

 Bake the farinata for 20 minutes, until it has firmed up and become golden.
 Slice it up and serve it hot, with salt and pepper to taste.
+Enjoy!